Haowjy/gdocwebnovelsync/README.md

 ## Notes

+* Uses browser cookies to post.
+Recaptcha/bot prevention may be one of the reasons why this does not work.
+However, I have tested it and it shouldn't come up too often if you don't spam.

 * Uses [google docs api](https://developers.google.com/docs/api) access google docs.
 Must use a Google Cloud Platform project with the API enabled (I am currently using my own API).
 See [https://developers.google.com/workspace/guides/create-project](https://developers.google.com/workspace/guides/create-project) for more details on how to activate your own api (google drive and google doc apis are free).
 Google docs scopes: [https://developers.google.com/identity/protocols/oauth2/scopes#docs](https://developers.google.com/identity/protocols/oauth2/scopes#docs)

   * After creating the OAuth 2.0, download the client secret, rename it to credentials, and put it into the secrets folder